icy/git_xy/README.md

   `rsync -ra --delete SRC/ DST/` here
   `SRC` is `~/.local/share/git_xy/src_repo/src_path/` and `DST` is `~/.local/share/git_xy/dst_repo/dst_path/`
-* Generate new commit and/or use the external tool `gh` to generate PR
+* Generate new commit
+* If specified, execute the hook to generate new pull request on Github

 Well, it's so easy right?
 It's an automation support of your handy commands.